 Tender chunks of stew meat are seasoned before being slow-cooked to perfection in this easy recipe for Crock Pot Beef Tips and Gravy!
 Made with just ten ingredients, the result is a mouthwatering beef dish with a savory gravy that is perfect for serving over your favorite starch!

 If you're a fan of classic comfort foods, you can't go wrong with beef tips and gravy!
 This dish is a beloved staple in many households, and for a good reason - it's hearty, savory, and delicious.
 This easy slow cooker meal features tender chunks of stew meat that are slow-cooked until they practically melt in your mouth while smothered in a rich, savory gravy.
 The flavors are warm and comforting, making it a perfect dish for a cozy night in or a family gathering.

-This main course is versatile and can be paired with a variety of starches and sides.
-Such as classic rice or popular egg noodles.
-The egg noodles are particularly great, as they absorb the savory gravy and offer a tender and flavorful base for the beef.
+This main course is versatile and can be paired with a variety of starches and sides, such as classic rice or popular egg noodles.
+The egg noodles are particularly great, absorbing the savory gravy and offering a tender and flavorful base for the beef.
 Mashed potatoes are a comforting and filling option that complements the hearty beef tips perfectly.

 And, if you're looking for something a little lighter, you could try serving the beef tips over roasted vegetables, with some corn on the cob, or a bed of greens.
 No matter what you choose to serve it with, beef tips and gravy will earn a spot on your dinner rotation!